-- 132. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 133.
+- 135. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 136.
 Cal.
-Labor Code Sections 246(I)(1) mandates that "[p]aid sick time for nonexempt employees shall be calculated in the same manner as the regular rate of pay for the workweek in
+Labor Code Sections 246(I)(1) mandates that "[p]aid sick time for nonexempt employees shall be calculated in the same manner as the regular rate of pay for the workweek in which the employee uses paid sick time, whether or not the employee actually works overtime in that workweek." - 137.
+From time-to-time, during the PLAINTIFF and other members of the CALIFORNIA CLASS were compensated at an hourly rate plus either non-discretionary incentive pay.
+As a matter of law, the non-discretionary incentive compensation received by PLAINTIFF and other members of the CALIFORNIA CLASS must be included in the "regular rate of pay."

-- 134. From time-to-time, during the PLAINTIFF and other members of the CALIFORNIA CLASS were compensated at an hourly rate plus either non-discretionary incentive pay.
-As a matter of law, the non-discretionary incentive compensation received by PLAINTIFF and other members of the CALIFORNIA CLASS must be included in the "regular rate of pay." - 135.
-From time-to-time during the CLASS PERIOD, in those pay periods where PLAINTIFF and other members of the CALIFORNIA CLASS earned hourly compensation and either non-discretionary incentive compensation, and took paid sick time, DEFENDANT failed to properly calculate the regular rate of pay for purposes of compensating paid sick time by omitting non-discretionary incentive pay from the regular rate of pay. - 136.
-DEFENDANT's uniform policy and practice of omitting non-discretionary incentive pay and/or piece-rate pay from the regular rate of pay for purposes of paying paid sick pay, resulted in the underpayment of sick pay wages to PLAINTIFF and other members of the CALIFORNIA CLASS.
+138. From time-to-time during the CLASS PERIOD, in those pay periods where PLAINTIFF and other members of the CALIFORNIA CLASS earned hourly compensation and either non-discretionary incentive compensation, and took paid sick time, DEFENDANT failed to properly calculate the regular rate of pay for purposes of compensating paid sick time by omitting non-discretionary incentive pay from the regular rate of pay.

+139. DEFENDANT's uniform policy and practice of omitting non-discretionary incentive pay and/or piece-rate pay from the regular rate of pay for purposes of paying paid sick pay, resulted in the underpayment of sick pay wages to PLAINTIFF and other members of the CALIFORNIA CLASS.
 PLAINTIFF and other members of the CALIFORNIA CLASS therefore request recovery of all unpaid wages, including sick pay wages, according to proof, interest, statutory costs, as well as the assessment of any statutory penalties against DEFENDANT, in a sum as provided by the California Labor Code and/or other applicable statutes.
 To the extent overtime compensation is determined to be owed to other members of the CALIFORNIA CLASS who have terminated their employment, DEFENDANT's conduct also violates Labor Code §§ 201 and/or 202, and therefore these individuals are also be entitled to waiting time penalties under Cal.
 Lab.
 Code § 203, which penalties are sought herein on behalf of other members of the CALIFORNIA CLASS.
 DEFENDANT'S conduct as alleged herein was willful, intentional and not in good faith.
-Further, PLAINTIFF and other members of the CALIFORNIA CLASS are entitled to seek and recover statutory costs. - 137.
-Cal.
+Further, PLAINTIFF and other members of the CALIFORNIA CLASS are entitled to seek and recover statutory costs.

+140. Cal.
 Lab.
 Code § 246(i) provides that: